 Sample Trip No 2 (Moderately Easy)

 Say you’re staying close to the Guy-Concordia subway station and want to go to the Place d’Armes station.
 If you look at the system map, you’ll see that Guy-Concordia is served by the Green Line.
-To get to your destination, you must take the Green Line in the direction of Honoré-Beaugrand.
+To get to your destination, you must take the Green Line toward Honoré-Beaugrand.
 But here is where it might get a bit tricky, especially if you’re a novice.
 From Guy-Concordia, you must get off at the fifth stop at Berrri-UQAM in the Latin Quarter.
 From this station, take the Orange Line towards Côte-Vertu station.
 Your stop at Place D’Armes is just two stations away.

 Sample Trip No. 3 (Moderate)